nvidia-holoscan/holohub/operators/videomaster/README.md

 ## Requirements

-This operator requires the VideoMaster SDK
+This operator requires the VideoMaster SDK.

 ## Building the operator